frogm0uth/keyboard-firmware/kyria-rsthd-prime/README.md

 The old long version of the essay is [here](docs/comborolls.md).

 (\*) The QMK implementation may give unexpected results with overlapping combos.
 For example, if AB produces X and AC produces Y, then rolling ABC will produce BY.
-In addition, if shift is pressed, all output letters are shifted (there is no way to have just the first letter capitalized).
+In addition, if shift is pressed, all output letters are shifted (there is no way to have just the first letter capitalized), whereas my implementation turns shift off after the first output letter.

 ## Backmatter